NusayerHassan/NusayerHassan.github.io/_pages/about.md

 ## Education

-**Master's Student**,  Feb.
-2021 - Present
+**Master of Engineering**,  Feb.
+2021 - August.
+2023
-Department of System Engineering, School of Engineering and Applied Science
+Systems Engineering
-University of Virginia, Charlottesville, Virginia
+University of Virginia

-**B.Sc**,  Jul.
+**Bachelor of Science**,  Jul.
 2007 - August.
 2011
 Computer Science and Engineering (CSE)
-Shahjalal University of Science and Technology, Sylhet, Bangladesh
+Shahjalal University of Science and Technology(SUST)

-**Higher Secondary Certificate (HSC)**,  2004 - 2006
-Haji Mohammad Mohsin Collage, Chittagong, Bangladesh

-**Secondary School Certificate (SSC)**,  2002 - 2004
-Bangladesh Bank Colony High School, Chittagong, Bangladesh

-## Research

-I am interested in Data analysis based automated software verification and validation.

 ## News

+**August.
+2023:** - Joined in Sensing Systems for Health Lab, UVA as a Data Analyst.
+**August.
+2023:** - Completed Graduation from UVA.
+**August.
+2022:** - Left Job at Ed Egelman Laboratory.
+**February.
+2022:** - Joined in Sensing Systems for Health Lab, UVA as a Graduate Research Assistant.
-**July.
-13, 2021:** - Started working as a System Engineer in  Ed Egelman Laboratory, UVA
+**August.
+1, 2021:** - Started working as a System Engineer in  Ed Egelman Laboratory, UVA
-**Feb.
+**February.
 1, 2021:** - Started Graduate School at the University of Virginia
-**Dec 31, 2020:** - Left Job at Reve Systems
+**December 31, 2020:** - Left Job at Reve Systems
 **September.
 11, 2011:** - Started working as a system engineer at Reve Systems
-**Aug.
+**August.
 10, 2011:** - Graduated from SUST